 Do you want to get instant notifications of incoming faxes as they arrive to your Gmail inbox?
 Although you can receive notifications via an iPhone, it’s also good to know how to make it a reality when you are on your desktop computer too.
 You need the help of a Gmail notifier.

 Having notifications whenever you receive faxes on Gmail is extremely important if you want to avoid missing incoming faxes and if you don’t like the idea of having to go back and forth between what you are doing and your Gmail screen.

 Currently there are three alternatives you can use to receive notifications.

 Google used to provide its own Notifier service for Gmail and Calendar events.
 The tool, which appeared in 2005 was discontinued in 2014.
 It used to check for incoming email messages every couple of seconds.

 But don’t worry, you can still receive notifications directly from Google though, by using the Chrome web browser.
-Since this browser is integrated easily with different Google products, it’s very easy to set it up, just follow these steps:
+Since this browser integrates with different Google products, it’s very easy to set it up, just follow these steps: